jansvoboda11/psr-router/README.md

 # psr-router

-Simple router built on top of PSR-7.
+Router library for PHP 7.2 built with PSR-7 in mind.

 ## Installation

 You can install psr-router via Composer.
+It only requires PHP 7.2 and PSR-7 interfaces (the `psr/http-message` package).

 ```
 $ composer require svoboda/psr-router